The circular economy: find out what it means, how it benefits you, the environment and our economy.

 Creating more efficient and sustainable products from the start would help to reduce energy and resource consumption, as it is estimated that more than 80% of a product's environmental impact is determined during the design phase.

 A shift to more reliable products that can be reused, upgraded and repaired would reduce the amount of waste.
 Packaging is a growing issue and, on average, the average European generates nearly 180 kilos of packaging waste per year.
 The aim is to tackle excessive packaging and improve its design to promote reuse and recycling.

 The world's population is growing and with it the demand for raw materials.
 However, the supply of crucial raw materials is limited.

-Moving towards a more circular economy could deliver benefits such as reducing pressure on the environment, improving the security of the supply of raw materials, increasing competitiveness, stimulating innovation, boosting economic growth (an additional 0.5% of gross domestic product), creating jobs (700,000 jobs in the EU alone by 2030).
+Moving towards a more circular economy could increase competitiveness, stimulate innovation, boost economic growth and create jobs (700,000 jobs in the EU alone by 2030).

 What is the EU doing to become a circular economy?

 In March 2020, the European Commission presented the circular economy action plan, which aims to promote more sustainable product design, reduce waste and empower consumers, for example by creating aright to repair).
 There is a focus on resource intensive sectors, such as electronics and ICT, plastics, textiles and construction.

 In February 2021, the Parliament adopted a resolution on the new circular economy action plan demanding additional measures to achieve a carbon-neutral, environmentally sustainable, toxic-free and fully circular economy by 2050, including tighter recycling rules and binding targets for materials use and consumption by 2030.